shivang-exe/laravel-10-notes/22 sanctum.md

 Introducing laravel sanctum ( sanctum >>> JWT )

-Laravel sanctum is a authentication system for SPAs, mobile applications and simple, `token based APIs`.
+Laravel sanctum is a authentication system for SPAs, mobile applications and simple `token based APIs`.

 Working: Sanctum allows each user of your application to generate multiple API tokens for their account.
 These tokens may be granted abilities / scopes which specify which actions the tokens are allowed to perform.